sheilamporter/waveform/README.md

 hey kiddo,

-run WaveformGenerator.bat and it should do what you want. there's some error cases that aren't handled very gracefully yet but this should do most of what you need. i'll keep working on it and post updates here. i'll also add a better readme someday, probably.
+run WaveformGenerator.bat and it should do what you want. you can change some stuff in config.py if you want, hopefully it's self-explanatory. there's some error cases that aren't handled very gracefully yet but this should do most of what you need. i'll keep working on it and post updates here. i'll also add a better readme someday, probably.